-In 2022, ten meetings were held including Board meetings and an all-day strategy planning session.
-One of these meetings was additional to the standard Board meeting schedule and was convened to provide an update on the School's response to the COVID-19 pandemic.
+In 2023, nine meetings were held including Board meetings and an all-day strategy planning session.
+One of these meetings was additional to the standard Board meeting schedule and was convened to provide an update on a specific matter.

 Membership of the Board and its Committees is voluntary and there is no remuneration for this commitment.
-No out-of-pocket expenses have been reimbursed to the Board of Trustees during 2022.
+Minimal out-of-pocket expenses have been reimbursed to the Board of Trustees during 2023.